civilcode/cloud9-bootstrap/README.md

 ### Share environment with the team

-In the right top corner there is a share button which allows you to give access to the Cloud9 environment.
+In the right top corner of the IDE click the share button which allows you to give access to the Cloud9 environment.